opcheese/aitcreator_blog/content/posts/vamp_interface/index.md

 > Watts, Peter.
 Blindsight (Firefall) (p.
 337).
 Tom Doherty Associates.
 Kindle Edition.

 Before reading any further try to find a pattern in the video.
-Is eye size related to the hair color or maybe the older the face the wider nose?
+Is eye size related to the hair color or maybe the older the face the wider the nose?

 ## The Experiment
 Recently Nvidia published the [Stylegan3](https://github.com/NVlabs/stylegan3) so I decided it is past time to close my tabs with [Stylegan2](https://github.com/eps696/stylegan2ada).
-Peter Watts theorized that our brains are more accustomed to distinguishing patterns in faces than in boring and artificial graphs as such he proposed an interface for view data
+Peter Watts theorized that our brains are more accustomed to distinguishing patterns in faces than in boring and artificial graphs and he proposed an interface for view data
 > “Skull diameter scales to total mass.
 Mandible length scales to EM transparency at one angstrom.
 One hundred thirteen facial dimensions, each presenting a different variable.
 Principle-component combinations present as multifeature aspect ratios.”

 > Watts, Peter.
 Blindsight (Firefall) (p.
 337).
 Tom Doherty Associates.
 Kindle Edition.

 So I decided to look into that.
-Let's say we have some data where Y is linearly dependent on X  (Y = ax + b).
+Let's say we have some data where Y is linearly dependent on X  (Y = aX + b).
 First, let’s add some noise and get something like this
-{{< figure src="No outliers.png" title=" Y is linearly dependent on X. The values are of no consequence" >}}
+{{< figure src="No outliers.png" title=" Y is linearly dependent on X. The exact values are of no consequence" >}}

-To make the task a little bit more interesting let’s add 4 more dimensions to X. However to make the experiment a little easier to understand let's have Y dependent only on X 5 dimensions.
+To make the task a little bit more interesting let’s add 4 more dimensions to X. However to make the experiment a little easier to understand let's have Y dependent only on one of X 5 dimensions.
 ```
 X, y = make_regression(
     n_samples=212, n_features=5, n_informative = 1, random_state=0, noise=8.0
 )
 ```
 Now we can visualize this data using a human face.
-First, let's get a value.
+First, let's get a face.
 Our centre of coordinates.
 In Blindsight the interface was optimized for a vampire I went with something a little bit more pedestrian.
 ![Base face](blonde458.jpg)

 Now let’s say we have 6 different axes (about drawbacks of this approach later) we can use to "morph" the image.